aminuzz/tryhackme-walkthroughs/Easy/Easy Peasy/README.md

 ![Gif18](https://github.com/user-attachments/assets/931047bf-6508-4570-bef2-a86103aec9ff)

-- Now we can see that there is subdirectory within `hidden` called `whatever`.
+- Now we can see that there is subdirectory within `/hidden` called `whatever`.
 This caught my attention so I opened the web page on my browser to investigate.

 <img width="1475" height="922" alt="image" src="https://github.com/user-attachments/assets/f67febeb-f414-4a11-9761-7fc4619b5636" />